dev-sampsonorson/dev-sampsonorson/README.md

 ### 🎯 Professional Highlights

-- CTO – driving technical strategy and innovation in digital health.
+- Driving technical strategy and innovation in digital health.
 - Led software projects across primary, secondary, and tertiary healthcare facilities.
 - Experience in emerging markets with health information systems like PodaHIS and SORMAS.